Internet Privacy and Cookies Policy

 Disclosing Your Information

-TH will not disclose your personal information to any other party other than in accordance with this Policy and in the circumstances detailed below:
+TH will not disclose your personal information other than in accordance with this Policy and in the circumstances detailed below:

 - In the event that TH sells any or all of our business to a buyer.